waleedyk07/test-soap-client-core/README.md

 - Maven

 # Command to compile
-Make sure that Java and Maven path are set
-  `mvn clean install`
+Make sure that Java and Maven path are set and execure command `mvn clean install`